Ekatereana/Switcher/README.md

 # About

-Browser extention that provides an opportunity to controll Youtube music player in background mode by keyboard shortcuts
+Browser extention that provides an opportunity to controll Youtube & Spotify music player in background mode by keyboard shortcuts

 - **Ctrl+Shift+9** ~ play or pause current song
 - **Ctrl+Shift+0** ~ play next song in queue